VISITING SCHOLAR PROGRAM OVERVIEW

 3. The application will be reviewed by the host department head and college Dean alongside the faculty mentor.
 A virtual interview with the applicant may be required.
 The final decision rests with the department head, however, departmental faculty, the college Dean and the Provost must support the request.

-5. Upon receipt of the letter of invitation the applicant contacts NMU’s International Programs Office to obtain the necessary documentation for a visa application.
+6. Contacts NMU’s International Programs Office to begin working on issuing the J visa.
 The J-1 exchange visitor non-immigrant visa category is the status most commonly used by international visiting scholars.
 For more information: http://j1visa.state.gov/basics/.
+The following documents should be submitted to the IPO.

-6. Applicant submits the visa application to the proper U.S. authorities.
+7. Applicant submits the visa application to the proper U.S. authorities once they receive their DS-2019 from NMU's IPO.

 Visiting Scholar Resources